 - Access Control & Security: Manages user access to sensitive data, protecting confidentiality.

-- Integration with Other Modules: Ensures consistent security across all integrated systems.
+- Integration with Other Modules: To ensure consistent security across all integrated systems.

 Conclusion